volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

     response_headers_to_remove = ["host"]

-    // One of the arguments from this list "route_destination route_redirect route_direct_response" must be set
+    // One of the arguments from this list "route_direct_response route_destination route_redirect" must be set

     route_destination {
       buffer_policy {